suncoast-devs/handbook/curriculum/fundamentals/modules/javascript/lessons/welcome-to-javascript/reading/variables.md

 `const` variables are assigned a value on the same statement where they are declared.
 They can also not be re-assigned at a later date.

-The variables that you create should be defaulted to using `const`.
-This will help you keep your varibles, values and data more organized and reliable.
+> The variables that you create should be defaulted to using `const`.
+This will help you keep your variables, values and data more organized and reliable.

 ```js
 const answer = 42